floooh/oryol/code/Modules/Messaging/README.md

 we need a ThreadedQueue-port and a Dispatcher-port which runs in the thread created by the
 ThreadedQueue:

-    // this is a message handler method which is invoked by the Dispatcher void HandleTestMsg(const Ptr<TestMsg>& msg) {
+    // this is a message handler function which is invoked by the Dispatcher void HandleTestMsg(const Ptr<TestMsg>& msg) {
       Log::Info("TestMsg received: Hitpoints=%d, Duration=%f\n", msg->GetHitpoints() msg->GetDuration());
-      msg->SetState(Message::Handled);
+      msg->SetHandled();
     }

     ...